bsneed/XcodeTemplates/README.md

 Templates Descriptions
 ----------------------

-`SwiftUtilityLib`
+`SwiftUtilityLibiOS`

+This template uses Swift as the language and builds a static library for iOS along with a unit test target.

+`SwiftUtilityLibMacOS`

+This template uses Swift as the language and builds a static library for MacOS, along with a unit test target.

+`SwiftFeatureiOS`

+This template uses Swift as the language and builds a framework for iOS, along with a unit test target.
+A Test Harness target is also included to build/test/automate features in a standalone environment, which facilitates better feature isolation.
+An automation target that points to the Test Harness is also included.

+`SwiftFeatureLibiOS`

-This template uses Swift as the language and builds static libraries for iOS and MacOS.
-It also contains test targets for both iOS and MacOS and provides for os specific tests as well as tests that should run on both platforms.
+This template uses Swift as the language and builds a static library for iOS, along with a unit test target, and a separate bundle for resources.
+A Test Harness target is also included to build/test/automate features in a standalone environment, which facilitates better feature isolation.
+An automation target that points to the Test Harness is included as well.